Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

         ...

-We now have the basic mechanism in place to create and talk to the database in the application through *request.db*.
+We now have the basic mechanism in place to create and talk to the database in the application through ``request.db``.

 Step 4 - Views Functions And Routes
 -----------------------------------

-It's now time to provide a way for the application to expose some functionalities to the world.
-We'll start by adding a few imports and specially the @view_config decorator to let the application discover and register our upcoming views.
+It's now time to expose some functionality to the world in the form of view functions.
+We'll start by adding a few imports to our ``tasks.py`` file.
+In particular, we're going to import the ``view_config`` decorator, which will let the application discover and register views.

 .. code-block:: python